hyuncat/hyuncat.github.io/_posts/2025-04-22-object-permanence.md

     - ganglab
 ---
 ### A monthly malaise
-At the start of each month, I get these annoying bouts of malaise,  perhaps due to the personal reflections which the start of each month incites, where I get really lonely.
+At the start of each month, I get these annoying bouts of malaise, perhaps due to the personal reflections which the start of each month incites, where I get really melancholic.

 ### On object permanence
 Way back in January, I told Raghav that I struggled with this concept of object permanence over winter break.

-How like children cry when their parents cover their face before the peekaboo, that I often struggle to remember that my friends love me when they're away.
-To where even spending a day away from my friends can make me start questioning my self worth.
+It describes how I forget how much my friends care for me when they're away, similar to the child that cries when their parents cover their eyes before the peek-a-boo.
+How I can feel so lonely after spending just a day without them.

 ## A chance party
 ### For dutiful bartending exam preparation
-In the thick of one of these monthly malaises, one Friday I was on my way to the library, when I fortuitously ran into Lucas and Dan McKeen walking to buy groceries for Lucas's party in preparation for his bartending exam.
-I didn't check the office Slack, so I didn't realize this was even going on—while I had a late PSET to finish, I decided on a whim to join them.
+I was in the thick of one of these monthly malaises, and on my way to the library, when I fortuitously ran into Lucas and Dan McKeen walking by.
+They were on their way to buy groceries for Lucas's party, which he was throwing in preparation for his bartending exam.
+I didn't check the office Slack, so I didn't realize this was even going on.
+Though I had a late PSET to finish, I decided on a whim to join them.

 It was a fun party; there were cocktails, cheese, and crackers; I DJ'ed the jazz music to recreate the exam vibe; Dan Redeker and I made fun of our friend Will for setting timers instead of alarms.
-I also talked to Raghav for the first time in two weeks—he'd been ignoring my messages, to which he apologized, saying he was going through a rough time.
+I also talked to Raghav for the first time in two weeks—he'd been ignoring my messages, to which he apologized, saying he was going through a nihilist penguin moment.

 ## A conversation with Raghav
 Raghav and I left the party together, walking back to our respective houses.
 It was raining hard that night, and we talked about what we'd been going through in our lives.